Joe Martin (orangutan): Filmography

 Joe Martin had reportedly appeared in over 100 movies by the end of 1919.
 Joe Martin and the other animals of the Universal City Zoo were used in tropical adventure movies, historical epics, circus pictures, or simply to add a gothic element to melodramas or horror films.

-According to "noted animal director" Campbell, two-reel comedy shorts with humans could be shot in eight to 10 days, while animal comedies took upwards of a month.
-Campbell used live chamber music, played within hearing but out of sight his ape performers in order to elicit appropriate facial expressions during emotional scenes.
+According to "noted animal director" William S. Campbell, two-reel comedy shorts with humans could be shot in eight to 10 days, while animal comedies took upwards of a month.
+Campbell used live chamber music, played within hearing but out of sight of his ape performers in order to elicit appropriate facial expressions during emotional scenes.
 According to the primary history of Century Comedies, William S. Campbell's shorts were likely the apogee of Joe Martin-centric comedic scenarios, resulting in a decline in quality, exhibitor reception, and revenue after Campbell left Universal to become an independent producer.
 Nonetheless, Campbell's assistant director Harry Burns carried on the Joe Martin franchise for two more years, generating six more titles, apparently in close cooperation with Curley Stecker.

-"Joe Martin monkey picture" seems to have been such a marketing hook that a spinoff series was launched featuring Mrs. Joe Martin (chimpanzee), although Joe Martin himself seemingly appeared in none or just one.
-Per Massa, "It seems likely that the creation of the 'missus' was a way for the studio to insure a regular release schedule of monkey comedies as big money maker Joe Martin was getting more difficult to work with."
+"Joe Martin monkey picture" was a marketing hook for a spinoff series featuring the chimpanzee Mrs. Joe Martin; Joe Martin possibly appeared in one of the pictures.
+According to Steve Massa, "It seems likely that the creation of the 'missus' was a way for the studio to insure a regular release schedule of monkey comedies as big money maker Joe Martin was getting more difficult to work with."